-A. In most cases, the answer is no. Tutoring is not considered a qualified expense as it is, generally, not required to attend a school.
-However, if the student has special needs that require learning assistance you will want to discuss with a qualified tax professional.
+A. For K-12, tuition for tutoring or classes outside the home may be considered a qualified expense if certain conditions are met such as the tutor is a licensed teacher or meets certain other criteria.
+Otherwise, tutoring is generally not a qualified expense as it's not required to attend a school.
+However, if the student has special needs that require learning assistance, you should discuss with a qualified tax professional.